4.4.3 Monopole Harmonics#

 (d) \(s = 3/2\)

-(c) Explain why this result supports the claim that “spin-1/2 can be understood as orbital angular momentum in a Dirac monopole background.”
+(c) Explain why this result supports the claim that half-integer angular momentum can be understood as orbital motion in a monopole background, without invoking intrinsic spin as a separate postulate.

-(b) For spin-1: what is the Berry curvature at the origin in parameter space, and what is the Chern number?
+(b) For \(s = 1\), what is the Berry curvature and the Chern number magnitude?
+Compare to the spin-1/2 case.